derek-watson14/Thunderstruck/WEEKLY_STATUS.md

 Meeting Recording: n/a

 **Derek:**
-- Last Week:
+- Last Week: researched SQLAlchemy, Flask login, and got postgres running locally
-- This Week:
+- This Week: write the models, clean up the app repository.
-- Obstacles:
+- Obstacles: n/a

 **Margarita:**
 - Last Week: Completed Heroku tutorial, added descriptions and created mockups for page designs, worked on css style sheets and html templates for app.